 The park lies in two separate tracts.
 The Nelson Unit is at the immediate south edge of Bellevue on U.S. 52, atop a 300 foot limestone bluff.
 The Dyas Unit is two miles further south on U.S. 52.

 Bellevue is just north of the Nelson Unit of the park.
 Dubuque is 21 miles north on HWY 52.

-Aquarium Display, Archery, Bicycling, Bird Watching, Butterfly Garden, Camping - Electric, Camping - Nonelectric, Camping - Youth Group, Cross Country Skiing, Day-use Lodge, Dump Station, Geological Formations, Hiking, Hunting, Interpretive Center, Interpretive Display, Interpretive Programs, Jogging/Running, Modern Campground, Picnic Area, Picnic Shelter, Playground, Restrooms, Showers, Trails, Cross Country Skiing, Trails, Hiking, Viewing Platform/Overlook, Water Hydrants Less than a mile
+Aquarium Display, Archery, Bicycling, Bird Watching, Butterfly Garden, Camping - Electric, Camping - Nonelectric, Camping - Youth Group, Cross Country Skiing, Day-use Lodge, Dump Station, Fishing, Geological Formations, Hiking, Hunting, Interpretive Center, Interpretive Display, Interpretive Programs, Jogging/Running, Modern Campground, Nature Center, Picnic Area, Picnic Shelter, Playground, Restrooms, Showers, Trails, Cross Country Skiing, Trails, Hiking, Viewing Platform/Overlook, Water Hydrants Less than a mile

-Golf, Hospital, Marina, Motel, Tennis, Water Slides
+Church, Firewood Sales, Golf, Grocery Store, Hospital, Marina, Motel, Water Slides